vesoft-inc/nebula-docs/docs-2.0/nebula-console.md

 ## Import a testing dataset

-The testing dataset is named `nba`.
+The testing dataset is named `basketballplayer`.
 To view details about the schema and data, use the corresponding `SHOW` command.

 The command to import a testing dataset is as follows: